-Apple is sponsoring the ACM Human-Computer Interaction conference (CHI), which will be held as a hybrid virtual and in person conference from April 23 - 28 in Hamburg, Germany.
-CHI is the premier international conference on Human-Computer Interaction.
+Apple sponsored the ACM Human-Computer Interaction conference (CHI), which was held as a hybrid virtual and in person conference from April 23 - 28 in Hamburg, Germany.

-All CHI attendees are invited to stop by the Apple booth (booth number 300, located in Hall H of the Congress Center Hamburg) to experience our demo in person and to chat with available recruiters and booth staff.
+All CHI attendees were invited to stop by the Apple booth to experience our demo in person and to chat with available recruiters and booth staff.

 Schedule

-Below is the schedule of Apple sponsored workshops and events at CHI 2023.
+Below was the schedule of Apple sponsored workshops and events at CHI 2023.

 Sunday, April 23